 DO NOT MODIFY YOUR CHILD RESTRAINT or use any accessories or parts supplied by other manufacturers.

 Each restraint’s manual may be different, and there also may be some differences between different versions of manuals for the same restraint because manuals are sometimes updated over time.
-Please consult your restraint manual for guidance.
-This blog post is not intended to replace reading your restraint manual.
+This article is not intended to replace reading your restraint manual.
 When in doubt, refer to your manual or contact the manufacturer.